 - Head and Heart – Expertise with understanding.
 At PDSA, we combine expertise with understanding to help deliver a happier and healthier future for pets and their owners.

 - Better together - Empowering through unity.
 We can achieve more if we work in partnership with everyone who touches the life of a pet.
 Working together, PDSA, owners, supporters and the public can all have a positive impact on pets’ health and happiness.

 - Passion with Purpose – Driven in our dedication.
 We can all make a difference in creating a world where no pet suffers.
 We must improve and deliver more today than yesterday, making every pound deliver even more benefit.
 Our passion and dedication drive us to continually achieve more.

 Our vets and nurses are ready to deal with everything from lifesaving surgery to vaccinations.
-It all happens across our network of 51 Pet Hospitals and over 380 Pet Practices around the UK.
+It all happens across our network of 48 Pet Hospitals around the UK.
 Here are our vital statistics:

 - We employ 320 veterinary surgeons and 680 nursing team members